Mustafahubs/ForSaleByOwner-ScraperTool/README.md

 And both should be accessible globally on your terminal.

-Open your terminal in any location and clone the repository by running:

 ### Prerequisites
 * Git
 * Python
 * Pip

 ### Installation

+Open your terminal in any location clone the repository by running and follow the steps below:

 1. Clone this repository